puscasp-mcmaster/DieSpy/README.md

 All other features are free for exploratory testing

-Once ready to start detecting die, you can use any real die, or use our test image set here: TODO
+Once ready to start detecting die, you can use any real die, or use our test image set here: [drive link](https://drive.google.com/drive/folders/1QGVqBwHcTLTuscgx2YIgEt5LUxCrjM93?usp=drive_link)

 ---